jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 To improve the taste we suggest mixing it with a food that the child likes to hide the taste Consider AH first 1 hour beforehand.
-This is purely for symptom relief and is not mandatory Make sure you are around for at least 2 hours after the dose
+This is purely for symptom relief and is not mandatory Make sure you are around for at least 2 hours after the dose Doses should be given around 22-26h apart

 As a reminder - especially in the beginning, MILD REACTIONS ARE COMMON AND EXPECTED.
 Taking Reactine 1 hour before daily dose during build-up can minimize mild side effects.
 It does not prevent severe reactions.
+Avoid naps or bedtime within 2 hours of dosing
 See page Y for how to deal with reactions - both expected mild and rare severe.
 If there is a severe reaction the daily dosing should stop and you should contact your doctor.